 /boot/firmware) and the rest as one large root partition.
 I did not, when I set this up, modify the default Raspbian setup to give it a swap partition which with hindsight was an error for 2 reasons:

-- My Raspberry Pi 4 only has 2GB of memory, which most of the time is plenty (as I write this, 275MB is currently used) but a burst in need cloud push it to run out
+- My Raspberry Pi 4 only has 2GB of memory, which most of the time is plenty (as I write this, 275MB is currently used) but a burst in need could cause it to run out

 - My icinga2 monitoring system expects swap and flags systems with no swap as in an error state.
 I could silence this but since I am adding a huge SSD with far more capacity than is required, it would be easier to just add it now.